pnpm/pnpm.io/docs/cli/outdated.md

 * Default: **table**
 * Type: **table**, **list**, **json**

-Prints the outdtaed dependencies in the given format.
+Prints the outdated dependencies in the given format.

 ### --compatible